 Chemical peels: how they work, skincare benefits and contraindications

-Chemical peels are one of the most popular beauty services on the market because of the treatment’s ability to help even out clients’ skin tone, lighten unwanted pigment and even help with surgical scarring.
+Chemical peels are one of the most popular beauty services on the market thanks to their ability to even out skin tone, lighten unwanted pigment and even help with surgical scarring.
 But, how well do you know the ins and outs of the service?

-In this chemical peels how-to guide, we cover the skincare benefits of chemical peels; the differences between superficial, medium-depth and deep peels; performing peels on people of colour, contraindications to be aware of and much more.
+In this chemical peels how-to guide, we cover the skincare benefits of chemical peels, the differences between superficial, medium-depth and deep peels, contraindications to be aware of, and much more.

-How should I prepare a client’s skin before their peel treatment?
+How to prepare skin before a chemical peel treatment

 “Cracked or dehydrated skin allows chemical peel agents to penetrate further, which can intensify stinging and burning.
 So, prescribe the proper products to repair barrier function and increase hydration.
 Having skin in the best possible condition can improve its tolerance to the peel and facilitate recovery.”